Scopely lands a triple-word score with launch of new Scrabble game – TechCrunch

 The deal represents a new relationship between Scopely and Mattel and reflects the game development studio’s increasingly international footprint.

-“We are always looking for new ways for consumers to experience the Mattel brands they know and love, and digital gaming is a key part of that strategy,” said Janet Hsu, Chief Franchise Officer at Mattel.
+“We are always looking for new ways for consumers to experience the Mattel brands they know and love, and digital gaming is a key part of that strategy,” said Janet Hsu, chief franchise officer at Mattel.
 “Scrabble is a beloved and iconic game with a dedicated fan following.
 In partnership with Scopely, we look forward to bringing a best-in-class gameplay experience to an international audience.”

 Players from the previous versions of Scrabble for mobile will be able to move over to Scopely’s new gaming platform through the partnership with Electronic Arts — and global players can expect to see some expanded features, according to O’Brien.

 The new version will include official dictionaries in localized languages that Scopely has licensed and will be incorporating into the gameplay, he said.
-The new game will also have new social features including regional tournaments, daily and weekly events, and player leaderboards.
+The new game will also have new social features, including regional tournaments, daily and weekly events and player leaderboards.
 There’s also a matchmaking system to connect with both friends and other players on the platform of a similar skill-level.
 A new “dueling” feature puts time limits on how long a player can take to make a word.

-“We want to build core Scrabble, but we need to build scrabble for today’s market,” says O’Brien.
+“We want to build core Scrabble, but we need to build Scrabble for today’s market,” says O’Brien.
 “We did something that worked really well with Yahtzee… and we make substantially more money on the mobile game then they do on the board game.”

 The LA-based gaming company has been on a bit of an acquisition tear since raising $200 million financing, which values the company at a whopping $1.7 billion.